-- (1) This sub-rule only applies to licensees providing home reversion finance equity release regulated agreements. - (2) A licensee must obtain from its customer's legal adviser, before the customer enters into a home reversion finance an equity release regulated agreement, confirmation that -
+- (1) This sub-rule only applies to licensees providing equity release regulated agreements. - (2) A licensee must obtain from its customer's legal adviser, before the customer enters into an equity release regulated agreement, confirmation that -

-- (a) the legal adviser has been instructed to ensure that the customer's legal rights under the agreement are protected to a reasonable standard; and - (b) the legal adviser has explained to the customer the customer's legal rights and obligations under the agreement.
+- (a) the legal adviser has been instructed to ensure that the customer's legal rights under the agreement are protected to a reasonable standard; and - (b) the legal adviser has explained to the customer the customer's legal rights and obligations under the agreement. - (3) Equity release ancillary service providers must disclose any links they have with specific law firms to the customer.